Optimal Trading of a Charging-Station Company in Auction Markets for Electricity: Introduction

 As innovative charging station solutions gain attention, understanding their integration into the electricity markets becomes crucial.
 The European energy exchange introduced diverse trading opportunities, spanning futures, spot, and balancing markets.
 Our focus is on the spot market, renowned for its prominence in the energy landscape \cite{narajewski2022optimal}.
 In most European countries, the spot market encompasses both day-ahead and intraday markets \cite{ocker2020way}.
 We focus on discrete-auction mechanisms, which entails buying and selling power one day or several hours in advance to meet the real-time demand.

+Charging station owner purchases electrical energy from the grid, but the owner's profitability is affected by the uncertainty in electricity market prices \cite{bagherzadeh2020long}.
 Generative Adversarial Networks (GANs) can be utilized for clustering electricity market price scenarios from historical data without the need for explicit model specifications.
 It utilizes unsupervised learning to eliminate the need for time-consuming manual labeling, which is particularly impractical for large datasets \cite{chen2018model}.
 The GANs, developed by Goodfellow et al. \cite{goodfellow2014generative}, consist of two neural networks engaged in a competitive game.
 The generator produces synthetic samples from a training dataset, while the discriminator distinguishes between fake and real samples.

 The random forest method is categorized as an ensemble method, combining multiple classifiers into a single system.
 It achieves higher classification accuracy than any individual classifier that could attain alone \cite{deng2017learning}.
 The main advantage of the random forest method is its independence from prior knowledge regarding the data distribution \cite{shevchik2016prediction}.
 The random forest uses multiple decision trees to reduce errors.
 It involves randomly selecting training instances, choosing feature subsets to split nodes, and learning from random samples during training \cite{jahangiri2015applying}.